scaleway/serverless-examples/README.md

-# serverless-examples
+# Scaleway Serverless Examples

-Example projects and patterns for use with Scaleway's serverless products
+This is a collection of example projects and patterns for use with Scaleway's serverless products.